How classic car-friendly is your state?

 Traffic Excellent 100

 Vermont is deceiving because its numerical score is so low.
-It’s actually great for one reason: how easy it is to deal with the DMV.
-The staff is generally terrific, the lines are amazingly short.
+What makes it great is how easy it is to deal with the DMV.
+The staff is generally terrific and the lines are amazingly short.
 There’s also no title required for anything 25 years old or older, although there’s an “Exempt Vehicle Title” form to fill out.

-The problem is that the weather isn’t conducive to vintage vehicle operation from late October straight into May some years.
-Not only does it snow like crazy, most of the back roads are dirt, and they turn to axle-snapping mud for about a month and a half after the snow melts.
-Main roads can be completely buckled with frost heaves in the winter and spring.
+The problem is that the weather is not conducive to vintage vehicle operation from late October straight into May some years.
+Not only does it snow like crazy, most of the back roads are dirt and they turn to axle-snapping mud for about a month and a half after the snow melts.
+Many main roads can be completely buckled with frost heaves in the winter and spring.

-On the plus side, in addition to the affable DMV experience, traffic is generally pretty light outside of larger cities like Brattleboro and Burlington, and Vermont offers some of the greatest driving roads in New England when the weather is decent.
+On the plus side, traffic is generally light outside of the “cities” like Brattleboro and Burlington, and Vermont offers some of the greatest driving roads in New England when the weather is decent.
+(ED NOTE: Watch out, though.
+In the seven years your author was a resident of Vermont, he got more speeding tickets in that state than in any of the nearly 40 years of driving he’d done in Massachusetts and Maine.)

 45. Tennessee